emahoney929/DevOps-Final-Project/README.md

 during the specified year from the webscraper.
 The information comes from the website: https://www.baseball-reference.com/

+After pulling the container image from Docker, run the program using the following command: docker run -i emahoney929/scraper

 # Pipeline Overview
 After every push is made to the main branch, a workflow is created to in order to conduct unit and integration tests on the newly pushed code.
 If the tests are passed, a second workflow is triggered in order to deploy